noiseprotocol/noise_spec/noise.md

 Noise depends on the following **hash function** (and associated constants):

- * **`HASH(data)`**: Hashes some arbitrary-length data with a collision-resistant hash function and returns an output of `HASHLEN` bytes.
+ * **`HASH(data)`**: Hashes some arbitrary-length data with a collision-resistant cryptographic hash function and returns an output of `HASHLEN` bytes.

  * **`HASHLEN`** = A constant specifying the size in bytes of the hash output.
    Must be 32 or 64.